Inflation

 Additive Inflation

 Additive inflation is implemented by systematically adding stochastic perturbations to the parameter ensemble in the form of Gaussian noise.
-Additive inflation breaks the linear subspace property, meaning the parameter ensemble can evolve outside of the span of the initial ensemble.
+Additive inflation is capable of breaking the linear subspace property, meaning the parameter ensemble can evolve outside of the span of the current ensemble.
 In additive inflation, the ensemble is perturbed in the following manner after the standard Kalman update:

-Additive inflation can be used by flagging the update_ensemble! method as follows:
+Additive inflation, by default takes $\Sigma = C_0$ (the prior covariance), and can be used by flagging the update_ensemble! method as follows:

 EKP.update_ensemble!(ekiobj, g_ens; additive_inflation = true, s = 1.0)